Bulk Trash Information

 Help Keep Our City Clean: Avoid Code Enforcement Action

-Monthly bulk trash, garbage containers, recycling bins, recycling materials, or brush left or placed on the curb lawn outside of the designated time for collection could result in you being charged for the cost of its removal.
+Quarterly bulk trash, garbage containers, recycling bins, recycling materials, or brush left or placed on the curb lawn outside of the designated time for collection could result in you being charged for the cost of its removal.
 Garbage containers (Herby Curby containers or recycling bins) may be placed at the curb "no earlier than 8:00 p.m. on the day prior to the scheduled collection, and these containers must be removed from the curbside (or street side if there is no curb) not later than 11:00 p.m. of the collection day."
 (Kalamazoo City Code of Ordinances, 15A-2(a)).

-Solid Waste (monthly trash or brush) deposited for public collection "shall not be deposited earlier than 7:00 a.m. of the day preceding the day of regularly scheduled monthly collection for the district in which such solid waste is deposited."
+Solid Waste (quarterly trash or seasonal brush) deposited for public collection "shall not be deposited earlier than 7:00 a.m. of the day preceding the day of regularly scheduled monthly collection for the district in which such solid waste is deposited."
 (Kalamazoo Code of Ordinances, 31-21).
 Any solid waste, "which is not, for any reason, collected by the city or its authorized contractor on the day on which collection is actually performed in the district in which the solid waste is deposited, shall be removed from public view within two(2) days following completion of the regularly scheduled monthly collection for that district."
 (Section 31-22).

 Violations of the above types can result in immediate corrective action being taken by the City without prior notice, with the expense for the corrective action being billed to the property owner of record.
 (Section 22-4(f)).
 To report curb lawn violations, you may call Inspection Services at 337-8221.
-Questions or concerns regarding the City's monthly trash and recycling programs should be directed to 337-8215.
+Questions or concerns regarding the City's bulk trash and recycling programs should be directed to 337-8215.